Audio Card Assembly Guide

 • Audio Output:

-• The output from the Audio Card is routed through the I/O Breakout Board to the connected speakers.
+• The output from the Audio Card is routed through the connected speakers.
 The system supports up to four independent speakers, which can be placed strategically across the layout to deliver immersive and synchronized audio feedback.
 This allows each speaker to play unique sounds based on specific LCC Event triggers.

 This flexible design ensures that audio feedback, from synthesized voice messages to rich sound effects, is an integral part of the model train layout, enhancing both the realism and interactivity of the environment.